Updated: Jan 31

-So, in the last blog www.emmalouiseweddingplanner.co.uk/post/wedding-invitations I talked about wedding invitations, the history of invitations, what you should put on the main invitations and when you would send them out.
-This blog will go into more information on what other things you can send to your guests with their invite.
+So, in another blog all about wedding invitations www.emmalouiseweddingplanner.co.uk/post/wedding-invitations, it goes on about what wedding invitations are, the history of invitations, what you should put on the main invitations and when you would send them out.
+This blog will go into more information on what other things you can send to your guests with your invite.
 This is called the invitation suite.
 The purpose of a wedding invitation suite consists of all paper goods sent along with the wedding invitation.

 You are not alone.
 Designing, packaging, and sending wedding invitations is a major undertaking.
 You will need to do your research in in all these aspects before you even get to the designing aspect of your invites.